tomwechsler/KVM-Virtualization-with-Rocky-Linux/A06/06_Managing_virtual_storage_using_virsh.md

     ```
 12. Use **CTRL** + **]** to exit the `virsh` console.

-    The DBA team hasn't decided exactly how they want the storage configured from here, so we're going to leave it as-is for now.
+    The DB team hasn't decided exactly how they want the storage configured from here, so we're going to leave it as-is for now.

 We now have the additional database storage configured!

 #### Managing Snapshots Using `virsh`

-The DBA team has requested that we install `mariadb` before we continue.
+The DB team has requested that we install `mariadb` before we continue.
 We've done a lot of work at this point, so we'd like to take a snapshot before we install `mariadb`, *just in case*.

 1. Let's take a look at the list of snapshots for our virtual machine:
     ```